 Guiding veterans, like Erwin and other past buyers, creates partnerships that help DVS Group identify veterans ready to make a positive change via business ownership.

-The transaction closed on December XX, 2022.
+The transaction closed in December of 2022.